BarisAlbayrakIEEE/cpp/README.md

 /// ReferenceObject is the base class for CS dependent objects (i.e. points and vectors).
 /// It owns a CS member.
 /// The geometry basically defined wrt to coordinate systems (CSs) in order to
-///   1. simplify the tracebility of the objects
+///     a. simplify the tracebility of the objects
-///   2. switch between spaces, especially 3D to 2D (or 2D to 3D)
+///     b. switch between spaces, especially 3D to 2D (or 2D to 3D)
 /// The 1st functionality is a fundamental issue in engineering applications.
 /// For example, an assembly of bodies is defined in a global CS
 /// while each body has its own CS.